 We have worked with over 50 apprentices, most of whom have been promoted to the designer or developer role at thoughtbot.
 The majority of people who join us as an apprentice leave a job where they are already working as a developer or designer.

-It is a permanent, temporary position at thoughtbot and includes benefits.
+It is a full-time position at thoughtbot and includes benefits.
 We work hard to ensure that we only accept people that we believe will be successful as an apprentice and will be promoted to designer or developer.

 Timeline and Promotion